corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 This scenario is the simplest, as it does not require any complex update procedures.
 In this scenario, all CorDapps are developed for Java 17 and Kotlin 1.9, and the process for adding new nodes is the same as setting up a new network of any previous Corda version.

-## Pre-requisites
+## Upgrade pre-requisites

 This guide assumes that you have a working Corda network with one or more Corda 4.11 nodes running.
 If you have custom CorDapps running on your nodes, this guide also describes the required upgrade steps for CorDapps from version 4.11 to 4.12.

 To complete the upgrade from Corda 4.11 to Corda 4.12, you need the following components:
 * A Corda 4.12 JAR (obtained from R3).
-* A Corda transaction validator JAR (obtained from R3, as part of the Corda 4.12 release pack).
+* A Corda Transaction Validator Utility JAR (obtained from R3, as part of the Corda 4.12 release pack).
 * Access to, and the ability to edit the source code for any existing custom CorDapps running in the nodes to be upgraded from 4.11 to 4.12.

 ## Upgrade outline